Dear 22 year old Dave,

 You’ll figure this out on your own eventually, but it’s gonna take a while.
 It’d be really nice for you and those around you if you realised it a whole lot sooner.

-There’s a lot of people in the world who take a perverse delight in bringing you down.
-You’re never going to satisfy them no matter what you do – so don’t bother trying to impress them.
-All that effort is going to wear you down, depress the hell out of you and won’t make one bit of difference to the end result.
-Pick a few mates and family members whose opinions you respect and listen to what they’ve got to say – but even then, don’t treat it as gospel.
+There are a lot of people in the world who take a perverse delight in bringing you down.
+You’re never going to satisfy them no matter what you do, so don’t bother trying to impress them.
+All that effort is going to wear you down, depress the hell out of you, and won’t make one bit of difference to the end result.
+Pick a few mates and family members whose opinions you respect, and listen to what they’ve got to say — but even then, don’t treat it as gospel.

 Be happy with who you are, back yourself to make the right decisions, and things will turn out just fine in the long run.
-They already have.
-Other people will either respect you for your choices or they won’t, but at the end of the day it’s not them that needs to be happy with every single decision that you make.
+They already have, remember?
+Other people will either respect you for your choices or they won’t, but at the end of the day, it’s not them that needs to be happy with every single decision that you make.
 It’s you.

-Burn those long lists of destinations and career goals, ten year savings plans and whatever other crap you’ve got lying around in your top drawer that seemed so important when you were writing it.
-You won’t stick to them in the long run anyway, and all they’ll do is stop you from seizing the randomly brilliant opportunities that turn up along the way.
+Burn those long lists of destinations and career goals, ten year savings plans and whatever other crap you’ve got lying around in your top drawer, seemingly so important when you wrote it.
+You won’t stick to them in the long run anyway, and all they’ll do is stop you from seizing the random opportunities that turn up along the way.

 Laugh with people, not at them.
-Accept them for who they are and stop being so bloody judgemental.
-Be fun to be around – people will actually want to spend time with you then.
+Accept them for who they are, and stop being so bloody judgmental.
+Be fun to be around — people will actually want to spend time with you then.
 Don’t take things so damn personally all the time, as not everyone is out to offend you.

 Oh, and smile.
 Now there’s a crazy ass idea.

 There’s a time for maturity, perhaps, but there’s also time to be immature … crazy … unpredictable … and just living like tomorrow is never going to come.
-The best bit is that there’s no age limit on doing this either – so when you do eventually get sick of being mature, the world will still be there waiting.
+The best bit is there’s no age limit on doing this either, so when you do eventually get sick of being mature, the world will still be there waiting.
 Trust me, I know.

-Uh-huh, I know, you’ve had people telling you that you were smart your whole life.
-You were one of the brainy kids at school and coasted through, getting good grades in the classes you cared about (and getting kicked out of the classes you didn’t).
-You did much the same at university too, and somewhere along the way you developed this arrogant streak that made you think you knew everything about everything.
+Uh-huh, I know, you’ve had people saying you were smart your whole life.
+You were one of the brainy kids at school, coasting through, getting good grades in the classes you cared about (and getting kicked out of the classes you didn’t).
+You did much the same at university too, and somewhere along the way you developed this arrogant streak, making you think you knew everything about everything.

 You don’t.
 My god, you really, really don’t.

-Now that you’re finished your formal education, your learning has only just begun.
-What’s more, you’re going to learn about stuff that actually matters – the rest of the world, and your insignificant place in it.
-The fact is that the more you know, the more you realise there is to learn.
+Now you’ve finished your formal education, the learning has only just begun.
+What’s more, you’re going to learn about stuff that actually matters — the rest of the world, and your insignificant place in it.
+The more you know, the more you find there is to learn.

 It’s going to be a rude awakening, but when you do figure it out you’re going to be a much more enjoyable person to be around.
 Being an insufferable git is unlikely to get you laid.
 Just so you know.

-So stop being such a lazy bastard, buy some running shoes and get off the sofa.
-Stop playing online games all night drinking 2 litres of Coke to stay awake, and go for a run instead.
+So stop being such a lazy bastard, buy some running shoes, and get off the sofa.
+Stop playing online games all night, drinking two litres of Coke to stay awake, and go for a run instead.
 It’s gonna hurt.
-It’s gonna hurt like hell.
-And it’s gonna keep hurting for quite a while too.
+It’s gonna hurt like hell, and it’s gonna keep hurting for quite a while too.